telegraf/telegraf/docs/index.md

 by [chatting with BotFather](https://core.telegram.org/bots#6-botfather).

 BotFather will give you a **token**, something like `123456789:AbCdfGhIJKlmNoQQRsTUVwxyZ`.
-With the token in hand, you can start developing your bot account.
+With the token in hand, you can start developing your bot.

 ### Example